 (If asked for an address) Would you like my voting address?

-- I'm calling because overseas voters have lost their voting rights, and I need to speak to the Senator or an aide about it.
+- I'm calling because overseas voters have lost their voting rights, and I would like to speak to whomever handles voting law in this office.

 Once you get an aide on the phone repeat why you are calling and then say:

 Overseas voters fill out a different ballot request than other NJ voters.
 On the Overseas ballot request, which is called an FPCA, there is a question that asks if your return is uncertain.
 Many overseas voters check the “return uncertain” box because they do not know when they will return to the state.
 NJ voters have no idea they will lose their right to vote in state elections when they check that box.
 Life is full of uncertainty; we should not lose our voting rights because of it.